SamuelSlavka/site/README.md

 # site

-Repo contains infrastructure and keycloak and db form site repositories.
+Repo contains infrastructure, keycloak and db form other site repositories.

 For setup raname `.env.dist` to just `.env`.
 It will work with default values in dev dicker compose if other projects are also default.